insprintorob/hcard-hybrid-react-app/README.md

 Running the tests
 ----
-The unit tests are run using jade.
+The unit tests are run using jest.
 To run them run `npm run test`